anaglodariu/anaglodariu/README.md

 =====
 - C/C++ Language Projects
   - A Linux File System Simulator using Binary Search Tree: https://github.com/anaglodariu/FileSystemSimulation
+  - A program that finds the words frequency in a text using a Hash Table: https://github.com/anaglodariu/WordsFrequency

 <!--
 **anaglodariu/anaglodariu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.